EliMorato/Capstone_Project_Sparkify/README.md

 The result of the analysis is a model built with RandomForestClassifier reaching about 86% accuracy when predicting if a user is going to cancel it's subscription.

-You can find a blog post I created abou this project [here](https://medium.com/@e.pinomorato/predict-user-churn-with-spark-913f237d6e74).
+You can find a blog post I created about this project [here](https://medium.com/@e.pinomorato/predict-user-churn-with-spark-913f237d6e74).

 ## Acknowledgements<a name="acknowledgements"></a>
 Fundamentally, I used [The Apache Spark documentation](https://spark.apache.org/docs/latest/)